Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Web-halo model

 We combine the ellipsoidal collapse picture with the reasoning of sections \ref{sec:whm-halomodel} and \ref{sec:whm-solutions} as follows.
 We assume that the PT prediction for the matter power spectrum $P^\mathrm{PT}_\mathrm{}(k)$ is correct until some scale before shell crossing, i.e., the formation of sheets.\footnote{For PT to be strictly correct up to shell crossing, it would need to be evaluated up to infinite order.
 Therefore, when cutting the perturbative series at order N, the 1-sheet term can be seen as an extension beyond order infinity.} We introduce a 1-sheet term $\widehat{P}^\mathrm{1s}_\mathrm{}$ accounting for the sheet profile.
 These two terms fully describe matter clustering at the `sheet-order' and can be interpreted as the 2-filament $P^\mathrm{2f}_\mathrm{}$ term.
 We add a 1-filament term $\widehat{P}^\mathrm{1f}_\mathrm{}$ describing the field at the `filament order' that can be interpreted as the 2-halo $P^\mathrm{2h}_\mathrm{}$ term.
 Finally, we add the 1-halo term $\widehat{P}^\mathrm{1h}_\mathrm{}$ resulting in the full `halo order' expression

 with

 Here, we generalize the halo model window compensation of equation \eqref{eq:whm-s-compensation} towards the web-halo model by subtracting the window of the `lower order', when going from order N in PT to the sheet order (equivalent to beyond order infinity, i.e., shell crossing), filament order, and finally the halo order, respectively.
-Consequently, the 1-halo term $\widehat{P}^\mathrm{1h}_\mathrm{}$ in equation \eqref{eq:whm-whm-powersum} differs from the one in \eqref{eq:whm-s-powersum}.
+Consequently, the 1-halo term $\widehat{P}^\mathrm{1h}_\mathrm{}$ in equation \eqref{eq:whm-whm-powersum} differs from the one in \eqref{eq:whm-s-powersum}. \sB{The newly added symbols $W_\mathrm{s}, W_\mathrm{f}, f_\mathrm{s}$ and $f_\mathrm{f}$ correspond to the sheet (subscript s) and filament (subscript f) window functions and mass functions and will be introduced in section \ref{sec:ing}.}

 Note that the integrands in equations (\ref{eq:whm-whm-1s}-\ref{eq:whm-whm-1h}) can be summed before carrying out the integration, such that the additional computational cost for evaluating the filament and sheet terms is minimal.